 About this Research Topic

-We welcome theoretical and empirical papers drawing from both qualitative and quantitative research, and among these of particular interest are contributions within the emerging methodological area of digital technologies (e.g. analyses of online platforms Instagram, Twitter or how people use apps in the exploration of both professional and intimate spaces, for dating, for wellbeing, or for work).
+We welcome also theoretical and empirical papers drawing from both qualitative and quantitative research, with a particular interest in digital technologies (e.g. analyses of online platforms Instagram, Twitter or how people use apps in the exploration of both professional and intimate spaces, for dating, for wellbeing, or for work).

 Keywords: Space, Emotions, Gender, Everyday life, Culture, Qualitative Research, social distance, social isolation, virus, feeling loss, quantitative research

 Important Note: All contributions to this Research Topic must be within the scope of the section and journal to which they are submitted, as defined in their mission statements.
 Frontiers reserves the right to guide an out-of-scope manuscript to a more suitable section or journal at any stage of peer review.